Ms. Dynamite

-Niomi Arleen McLean-Daley MBE (born 26 April 1981), better known as Ms. Dynamite, is a British singer and rapper.
+Naomi Arleen McLean-Daley MBE (born 26 April 1981), better known as Ms. Dynamite, is a British singer and rapper.
 She is the recipient of the Mercury Music Prize, two Brit Awards and three MOBO Awards.

 Early years

-She was born Niomi Arleen McLean-Daley and raised in Kentish Town, North London to a Jamaican father and a Scottish mother.
+She was born Naomi Arleen McLean-Daley in Crawley, West Sussex, and raised in Kentish Town, North London, to a Jamaican father and a Scottish mother.
 She is the older sister of the rapper Akala.

 Career

 2001–2004: A Little Deeper

 Ms. Dynamite (originally Lady Dynamite) was first known for her vocals on the UK garage underground track "Booo!", which was regularly played on London pirate radio stations and was later released as a single.
 While working at the radio station RAW FM, Ms. Dynamite was discovered by Richard Forbes ("DJ Sticky") at a West End club.
 Interest grew from all major British labels and eventually she was signed via her management Bigga Beats to Polydor Records, where she met producer Salaam Remi, who cultivated her talent.

 She released her debut album, A Little Deeper, in 2002, which featured hit songs "It Takes More" and "Dy-Na-Mi-Tee".
 In 2003, the album was released in the United States to critical acclaim.
-In 2002, Dynamite won the prestigious Mercury Music Prize, for A Little Deeper.
+In 2002, Ms. Dynamite won the prestigious Mercury Music Prize, for A Little Deeper.
 She donated the £20,000 prize to the NSPCC.

 On 8 March 2003, Ms. Dynamite was the musical guest on Saturday Night Live, hosted by Queen Latifah.